OCHA-DAP/hdx-python-database/docs/main.md

 is available:

     # Wait until PostgreSQL is up
-    # Library should be installed with hdx-python-database[postgres]
+    # Library should be installed with hdx-python-database[postgresql]
-    wait_for_postgres("mydatabase", "myserver", 5432, "myuser", "mypass")
+    wait_for_postgresql("mydatabase", "myserver", 5432, "myuser", "mypass")